 Awards and Recognition

-Over the past ten years, PeacePlayers International has worked with over 55,000 children in Northern Ireland, South Africa, Cyprus, New Orleans and the Middle East.
+Since 2001, PeacePlayers International has worked with over 65,000 children from 15 countries spanning five continents.
 PeacePlayers International has been featured by The Today Show, by an Emmy Award®-winning piece on CBS News Sunday Morning, CNN, BBC, ESPN, The Washington Post, The Chicago Tribune, Sports Illustrated, Parade and other media outlets.
+In October 2011, PeacePlayers International received the “Non-Governmental Organization for Peace of the Year” Award at the Peace and Sport Awards in Monaco.
 In July 2007, two PeacePlayers International – Northern Ireland leaders were awarded the prestigious Arthur Ashe Courage Award at the 2007 ESPY Awards.
 Brendan has received the following awards and honors in conjunction with his work with PPI:

 - Named one of the "Top 40 International Development Professionals Under 40" by Devex and Chevron

 - Named one of the "The 100 Most Influential Sports Educators in America" by the Institute of International Sport in October 2007.

 - Recognized with his brother Sean as two of the "Washingtonians of the Year" by Washingtonian magazine in 2005.

 - Named one of the Top 100 Irish-Americans by Irish America in 2004.